arjunr00/opengl-basics/README.md

 This will generate a binary named `opengl-basics` inside the `build` folder.

 **Windows:**
-Open the CMake GUI.
+1. Open the CMake GUI.
-Set the source directory to the root of this repository and set the build directory to a new sub-directory called `build` (or anything you want), then click Configure and follow the steps (I use [vcpkg](https://github.com/microsoft/vcpkg) so I specify its CMake toolchain).
+2. Set the source directory to the root of this repository and set the build directory to a new sub-directory called `build` (or anything you want)
+3. Click Configure and follow the steps (I use [vcpkg](https://github.com/microsoft/vcpkg) so I specify its CMake toolchain).
-Once that's done click Generate.
+4. Once that's done, click Generate.
-Inside the `build` folder will be a file name `opengl-basics.sln`.
+5. Inside the `build` folder will be a file name `opengl-basics.sln`.
 Open this in Visual Studio.
-Once everything is loaded, click **Build** > **Build 'opengl-basics'** or press Ctrl-B.
+6. Once everything is loaded, click **Build** > **Build 'opengl-basics'** or press Ctrl-B.
 An executable name `opengl-basics.exe` will be generated inside `build/Debug/`.

 ## How to run